 If the heater draws from the main tank, the fuel used creates an air space in the tank, plus the hot and cold periods can assist the bug’s growth.

 Putting some heat through a boat in winter is good, but don’t overdo it.
 Background heat helps keep your craft dry and aired but I’ve been on some boats where going below is like arriving in the Med: far too warm.

 Inspect your tank

-I’ve got the bug.
+I’ve got diesel bug in my tank.
 What do I do?

 Most companies that treat diesel bug use similar biocides or enzymes – some eco-friendly, a delicious irony – but none can reverse damage.

 Depending on your type of fuel, some will stop the bug’s growth but not kill it.